Professor Bill Dodd (German Studies)

 Dr Graham Timmins (POLSIS)

 Research about: The external activities of the European Union with a specific interest in the European Union's 'eastern policy'.
-Professor Timmins is involved in a number of research projects examining European Union-Russian relations and since 2006 has been a joint coordinator of the British Association for Slavonic and East European Studies (BASEES)-University Association for Contemporary Studies (UACES) Joint Research Network on EU-Russia Relations.
+Graham Timmins is involved in a number of research projects examining European Union-Russian relations and since 2006 has been a joint coordinator of the British Association for Slavonic and East European Studies (BASEES)-University Association for Contemporary Studies (UACES) Joint Research Network on EU-Russia Relations.
 He also maintains an interest in German politics and has a specific interest in German European and Foreign Policy as well as Germany's bilateral relations with Russia.

 Professor Wilfried van der Will - Honorary Professor